When you are ready for something better than the latest diet

 - 1 cup oatmeal – 2 whole grain

-- coffee with 1 tsp sugar – 1 sugar allowance
+- coffee with 1 tsp sugar – 1 tsp added sugar

 - 2 cups of green salad – 2 green leafy vegetables